cyrillg/sr-dev/README.md

 ## How to manage in the long run

-The _sr-dev_ image will be updated from time to time to follow the progress of Serial Robotics, and even the _vnv-ros-gnome_ base image is likely to change (added features, bug fixes).
+The _sr-dev_ image will be updated from time to time to follow the progress of Serial Robotics, and even the _vnc-ros-gnome_ base image is likely to change (added features, bug fixes).

 If you wish to use this in the long run it is then important to figure out how to keep the environment up-to-date without losing any of your own work.